hcchengithub/jeforth.3we/README.md

 | Kernel, jeforth.js 3-words-engine| *http://github.com/hcchengithub/project-k* |

-You click **[download ZIP]** both projects [jeforth.3we](https://github.com/hcchengithub/jeforth.3we) and [project-k](https://github.com/hcchengithub/project-k) on their GitHub web page to get them.
+Click **[Download ZIP]** both projects [jeforth.3we](https://github.com/hcchengithub/jeforth.3we) and [project-k](https://github.com/hcchengithub/project-k) on their GitHub web page to get them.
 Unzip jeforth.3we first and then unzip project-k to under the jeforth.3we directory, as shown in the below directory listing.
 Make your own private directory for your personal stuffs.

+**Note:** One thing we need to know that, specially for jeforth.3hta, It's necessary to use something like GNU tool [unix2dos](https://en.wikipedia.org/wiki/Unix2dos) to convert the new line characters of all ~.f files from Unix's LF to Windows' CRLF.
+Do this or not doesn't matter for other versions, so far jeforth.3htm, jeforth.3nd and jeforth.3nw.
+If you **clone** them instead of **Download Zip** then forget this step, GitHub client side for Windows converts new line characters to CRLF correctly already.
+This is the usage:

+    ~\jeforth.3we>for /R %G in (*.f) do d:\dos2unix-7.3.1-win32-nls\bin\unix2dos.exe "%G"

+Below is my jeforth.3we/ directory listing for example,

 ```
-    The jeforth.3we/ directory
     ... snip ...
     2015/09/06  12:57    <DIR>          3wsh
     2015/09/26  09:23    <DIR>          f